 "I believe quality public education is the key to a stronger, safer, and more stable community.
-I want Washington Elementary School District students to get the best 21st century education possible so they have the same opportunities I have been so fortunate to have."
+I want Washington Elementary School District students to get the best 21st-century education possible so they have the same opportunities I have been so fortunate to have."

-Ms. Nikkie Whaley was appointed to serve a two year term in March of 2017.
+Ms. Nikkie Whaley was appointed to serve a two year term in March of 2017 and was reelected to a two-year term in November 2018.
 Ms. Whaley moved to Arizona in 2009 and is delighted to call Phoenix her home.
 Ms. Whaley has a Bachelor’s Degree in Sociology from the University of California, Santa Cruz and a Master’s Degree in Public Administration from the University of San Francisco.
 She has over 15 years of experience working with youth and families in the areas of behavioral health and education.
 Ms. Whaley is a graduate of Valle del Sol’s 2012 Hispanic Leadership Institute and a former Board Member for One n Ten, an organization that serves as a resource and support to LGBT youth.
-Currently, she is a singing member of the Phoenix Women’s Chorus and an active member of Diversity Leadership Alliance, a diversity education organization, in Arizona.
+Ms. Whaley works for the Arizona School Boards Association providing leadership development to school boards across the state and promoting equity in education.